kaltura/platform-install-packages/doc/query_cache.md

 Multi datacenter environment only
 Perform the following on one of the mysql slaves in each datacenter:

+* Install memcached on a dedicated server, and configure two memcached instances
+* Make sure you have a mysql master and slave replication pair
-* Compile and install 'Memcached Functions for MySQL'.
-To install a precompiled version:
+* Compile and install 'Memcached Functions for MySQL'
-* Copy /usr/lib64/mysql/plugin/libmemcached_functions_mysql.so and /usr/local/lib64/libmemcached.so.
-* Install the functions by running: mysql kaltura < memcached_functions_mysql-1.1/sql/install_functions.sql
+* Install the functions on the database slave by running: mysql kaltura < memcached_functions_mysql-1.1/sql/install_functions.sql
 * Configure the 'Memcached Functions for MySQL' library to use the shared memcache server by adding the command 'select memc_servers_set('<global memcache host>:<global memcache port>');' to the mysql init script.
     Note: To add an init script for mysql, add the switch 'init-file=<mysql init script path>' to the section [mysqld] in my.cnf and make sure that mysql user has acess to this file
-* Restart mysql.
+* Restart mysql
-* Install the triggers by running from deployment/base/scripts: php createQueryCacheTriggers.php create <host> <user> <password>
+* Install the triggers by running from deployment/base/scripts: php createQueryCacheTriggers.php create <slave-host> <user> <password>
 * On all servers, set query_cache_enabled to true in local.ini (query_cache_invalidate_on_change should be left false).

 Pre-requisites